-You can bring your surrogate child to the UK either by applying for British passport / nationality or by applying for an appropriate UK visa to join you in the UK.
+You can bring your surrogate child to the UK either by applying for a British passport/nationality or by applying for an appropriate UK visa to join you in the UK.
 If your surrogate gives birth abroad, you can only apply for a parental order if you and your partner are living in the UK.
 If the child is not a UK or EU national, they will need a visa to enter the UK during this process.
 Using a surrogate abroad can be complicated because different countries have different rules.
-You may want to get legal advice or contact The Human Fertilisation and Embryology Authority for more information.
+You may want to get legal advice or contact the Human Fertilisation and Embryology Authority for more information.

-Ask a question online to our specialist team of child visa solicitors for free immigration advice online or book an appointment online for a detailed immigration advice and consultation with one of our child visa solicitors conerning your surrogate child's appllication to come to the UK.
+Our specialist team of immigration solicitors can provide one-off, 5-minute free immigration advice online regarding your application for a British passport.
+Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our immigration solicitors regarding your application for a British passport.

 Surrogacy Agreements

 The intended parents and surrogate can record how they want the arrangement to work in a surrogacy agreement.
 Surrogacy agreements are not enforceable by UK law, even if you have a signed document with your surrogate and have paid their expenses.
-However, the surrogacy agreement may be enforceable by the law of the country in which the child is born and whose legal jurisdiction is provided for in the agreement to resolve any disputes arising from the agreement.
+However, the surrogacy agreement may be enforceable under the law of the country in which the child is born, and the agreement may provide for the jurisdiction of that country to resolve any disputes arising from it.

 You must apply for a parental order or adoption if you want to become the legal parent of the child.
 You can apply for a parental order with a partner or on your own.
 One of you must be genetically related to the child - in other words, be the egg or sperm donor.